List Of Best Residential Compounds In Riyadh, Saudi Arabia

-We have compiled a list of best selected residential compounds with many amenities in Riyadh, especially for expats.
+3. Here’s a list of best selected residential compounds in Riyadh

-Riyadh metropolis consists of 16 smaller municipalities (residential compounds), including the Diplomatic Quarter, housing most foreign embassies and diplomatic staff residences.
+Riyadh metropol comprises 16 smaller municipalities (residential compounds), including the Diplomatic Quarter, housing most foreign embassies and diplomatic staff residences.

 Looking for Accommodation